Spectral Analysis of Molecular Features: When Richer Features Do Not Guarantee Better Generalization: Discussion

+\textbf{3D Kernels} \,\, For 3D global and local kernels, the evidence indicates that both kernel families exhibit predominantly negative correlations.
+Only in the case of global kernels does $-\alpha$ show a positive correlation.
+As shown in Table~\ref{tab:kernel_metrics_mae}, FCHL19 outperforms SOAP and ASCF in terms of MAE; however, it does not correspond to the kernel with the highest spectral metric values.
+Instead, ACSF attains the largest spectral metric values, further challenging a consistent relationship between spectral richness and predictive accuracy.
+Within global 3D kernels, BOB with a Gaussian kernel shows the largest SSE, ID and SR values and achieves the best performance for the energy-related properties, whereas SLATM with a Gaussian kernel attains the highest accuracy on Gap, $C_V$, and ZPVE.

-\textbf{Regularization versus Truncation} \,\, Regularization has long been a standard technique in machine learning to mitigate overfitting to label noise.
+\textbf{Tikhonov Regularization versus Truncation} \,\, Tikhonov regularization has long been a standard technique in ML to mitigate overfitting to label noise.
 In kernel methods, it works by penalizing the use of high-frequency eigenfunctions in fitting the data.
-Interestingly, truncation achieves a similar effect by explicitly discarding the tail of the spectrum, thereby removing high-frequency components from the hypothesis space.
-As shown in Fig.~\ref{fig:reg.vs.noreg} and Figs.~\ref{fig:r2_reg_noreg_ECFP}-\ref{fig:r2_reg_noreg_G_loc} in Section \ref{sec:trun_vs_notrunc_sm}, the performance of the best ridgeless truncated KRR (left panel) is comparable to that of the fully regularized KRR (right panel).
+On the other hand, in a linear regression setting \cite{hansen1987} showed that truncation achieves a similar effect by explicitly discarding the tail of the spectrum, thereby removing high-frequency components from the hypothesis space.
+However, to the best of our knowledge, our paper is the first to discover the same effect in molecular kernels.
+As shown in Fig.~\ref{fig:reg.vs.noreg}, the performance of the best ridgeless truncated KRR (left panel) is comparable to that of the fully regularized KRR (right panel).
 This observation provides a possible explanation for why richer spectra may sometimes harm generalization: additional eigenfunctions in the tail can facilitate overfitting rather than improve predictive accuracy, and any regularization to avoid overfitting would harm the accuracy.
 Notably, this phenomenon is not unique to ECFP-based kernels, but is also observed across other kernel categories (see Section \ref{sec:trun_vs_notrunc_sm} for additional plots).
-To the best of our knowledge, there is currently no theoretical work establishing a formal connection between truncation and regularization, making this a promising direction for future research in machine learning theory.